lyz-code/blue-book/docs/roadmap_adjustment.md

 - [Axis](time_management_abstraction_levels.md#axis): A group of areas that fit together under the same umbrella.
 - [Essential intent]()

-### Trimester review
+### Quarter review
-The objectives of the trimester review are:
+The objectives of the quarter review are:

 - Identify the essential intent you want to follow on each [axis](time_management_abstraction_levels.md#axis) of your life.
-- Identify the areas to focus on for the trimester
+- Identify the areas to focus on for the quarter
-- Review the previous trimester tactics
+- Review the previous quarter tactics

 The objectives are not:

 - To review what you've done or why you didn't get there.
-#### When to do the trimester reviews
+#### When to do the quarter reviews

 As with [personal integrity review](#personal-integrity-review), it's interesting to do analysis at representative moments.
 It gives it an emotional weight.
 You can for example use the solstices or my personal version of the solstices:

 - Spring analysis (1st of March): For me the spring is the real start of the year, it's when life explodes after the stillness of the winter.
 The sun starts to set later enough so that you have light in the afternoons, the climate gets warmer thus inviting you to be more outside, the nature is blooming new leaves and flowers.
 It is then a moment to build new projects and set the current year on track.

 - Summer analysis (1st of June): I hate heat, so summer is a moment of retreat.
 Everyone temporarily stop their lives, we go on holidays and all social projects slow their pace.
 Even the news have even less interesting things to report.
 It's so hot outside that some of us seek the cold refuge of home or remote holiday places.
 Days are long and people love to hang out till late, so usually you wake up later, thus having less time to actually do stuff.
 Even in the moments when you are alone the heat drains your energy to be productive.
-It is then a moment to relax and gather forces for the next trimester.
+It is then a moment to relax and gather forces for the next quarter.
 It's also perfect to develop *easy* and *chill* personal projects that have been forgotten in a drawer.
 Lower your expectations and just flow with what your body asks you.

 - Autumn analysis (1st of September): September it's another key moment for many people.
 We have it hardcoded in our life since we were children as it was the start of school.
 People feel energized after the summer holidays and are eager to get back to their lives and stopped projects.
 You're already 6 months into the year, so it's a good moment to review your year plan and decide where you want to put your energy reserves.